1. What will a normal day look like?

 6. What level of French is needed?

-All classes are taught in English but we strongly encourage all students to develop their French.
+All classes are taught in English but we strongly encourage all dancers to develop their French.
 We believe that discovering and taking advantage of the everyday life of Arles allows a richer experience and increases ones satisfaction with the programme altogether.

 7. What are the goals/objectives?

 This programme aims to train artists.
 The goal is not to develop soulless technical machines but a well-rounded, individual human who express their personality through dance.
 We want to give our dancers the best tools to become whole hearted artists with no labels.